-Then explain the workshop will be covering:
+The workshop will be covering:

-- · blue light services and mental health
+- Blue light services and mental health

-- the Blue Light Champion role
+- The Blue Light Champion role

-- mental health and stigma
+- Mental health and stigma

-- reflection and storytelling
+- Reflection and storytelling

-- boundaries
+- Boundaries

-- confidentiality and safeguarding
+- Confidentiality and safeguarding

-- looking after your wellbeing.
+- Looking after your wellbeing.

-You hope from this they will come away with the following:
+We hope you will come away with the following:

-Improved understanding of the Blue Light

-Champion role and what it means for them.

-- A basic plan of one thing you would like to do as a Blue Light Champion. - The ability to identify ways to prepare and protect themselves if they choose to speak out about their own personal experiences of stress, anxiety, low mood or other mental health problems. - Awareness of mental health, how to broach the issue and signpost individuals. - Understanding of how to initiate a conversation about mental health, maintain boundaries and how to handle disclosure. - Increased confidence in supporting colleagues living with or experiencing a mental health problem. - Increased confidence in managing their own mental health as a Blue Light Champion.
+- Improved understanding of the Blue Light Champion role and what it means for you. - A basic plan of one thing you would like to do as a Blue Light Champion. - The ability to identify ways to prepare and protect yourself if you choose to speak out about your own personal experiences of stress, anxiety, low mood or other mental health problems. - Awareness of mental health, how to broach the issue and how to signpost individuals. - Understanding of how to initiate a conversation about mental health, maintain boundaries and how to handle disclosure. - Increased confidence in supporting colleagues living with or experiencing a mental health problem. - Increased confidence in managing your own mental health as a Blue Light Champion.